Niwa Nagahide: Early life

 Nagahide was born in what is now Nishi-ku, Nagoya, but then part of Aichi District, Owari Province.
-From his youth, Nagahide served Oda Nobunaga and became one of his senior retainers, He stayed by Nobunaga's side when his brother defied him during the Battle of Inō in 1555 and also Battle of Ukino 1558.
+From his youth, Nagahide served Oda Nobunaga and became one of his senior retainers, he fought in the Battle of Kiyosu Castle against Oda Nobutomo, deputy governor of southern Owari.
+He stayed by Nobunaga's side when his brother defied him during the Battle of Inō in 1555 and also fought in the Battle of Ukino against Oda Nobukata, deputy governor of northern Owari in 1558.